mikepenz/AboutLibraries/README.md

 Including in your project
 ============
 ###Using Maven
-AnimatedGridView Library is pushed to [Maven Central], so you just need to add the following dependency to your `build.gradle`.
+The AboutLibraries Library is pushed to [Maven Central], so you just need to add the following dependency to your `build.gradle`.

 ```javascript
 dependencies {